 Thumbnails are the picture viewers see before they click to watch your video.
 They are one of the first things users see when searching on YouTube and can often determine if the user will click to watch or not.

-YouTube will auto generate thumbnails for you from throughout your video that you can choose from but you may also create your own and upload it.
+YouTube will auto-generate thumbnails for you from throughout your video that you can choose from but you may also create your own using a tool like Canva and upload your own custom thumbnail.
 If you go with the second option, you may want to add text over an image to further entice prospects to watch your video.
 Whatever you choose to do, your thumbnail should be clear and relevant to the content of your video but somewhat intriguing to encourage views.

 Your video descriptions are unlike the file name in the sense that they are “visible” ranking signals for YouTube.
-You have roughly 5000 characters to play with in a YouTube video description.
-However, only the first 100 characters or so will be visible to users as they land on your page so use them wisely.
+You have roughly 5000 characters to play within a YouTube video description.
+However, only the first 100 characters or so will be visible to users as they land on your page before viewers have to click “read more” so use your introduction area wisely.

 Consider who you are targeting, what they are looking for, and how you can attract them.
 Additionally, this is a great place to link back to your website, blog, and landing page for even further reach.